bu-ist/coding-standards/CONTRIBUTING.md

 1. Ensure your local checkout of the repository is up to date.
 1. Check out the `develop` branch.
-1. Create a new branch for preparing your release.
+1. Create a new branch from `develop` and prepare your release.
+Take care to perform each step listed above under Creating A New Relase.
-1. Increment version number strings.
-1. Update the "Unreleased heading in the `CHANGELOG.md` to reflect the version being released.
-1. Perform any necessary build tasks through Grunt.
 1. Submit a pull request to merge your branch into `master`.
-1. After your pull request receives approval from at least one other team member, merge your code into `master` and ensure the merge went smoothly.
+1. After your pull request receives approval from at least one other team member, merge your code into `master` and ensure the merge goes smoothly.
-1. After verifying your merge, tag the master branch with the version number released.
-Ex. `1.5.1`, or `1.6`.
 1. Delete your release branch.
+1. After verifying your merge and deleting your branch, [create a release against master in GitHub](https://help.github.com/articles/creating-releases/) for the repository.
+Release names should match the version released.
+Ex.
+ `1.5.1`, or `1.6`.
+1. Create a pull request to merge `master` into `develop` to sync the latest release into `develop` for future development.

 ## Creating A Hot Fix